-The winner receives a one-month paid internship in an NMHI member’s research laboratory, as well as the opportunity to compete at the next level in the CIHR Canadian National Brain Bee competition where cash prizes are available.
+The winner of the local competition (Edmonton and area) will receive a one-month paid internship at an NMHI member’s research laboratory, as well as the opportunity to compete at the next level in the CIHR Canadian National Brain Bee competition where cash prizes are available.

 2019 Competition Winner